Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * AI
-- Improvements to Northern Wastelands Goblins AI.
+- Improvements to the Northern Wastelands Goblins AI.

 * Maps
 - Increased the dwarves' starting resources in the Northern Wastelands map.